skypher/disclosure/README.md

 * Are a form of testable visual communication.
 Pictures are great for distribution and analysis.
 Communication through our other senses would be temporary, more subjective, startling, confusing, or hold little useful information.
 * Are accessible.
 In comparison, alien radio signals would be received by a select few and could be more readily suppressed or manipulated.
 * Appear most often in crop fields.
 Crop fields exist throughout the world.
 They maintain structure over time.
 We can look for hoaxes.
 Desert sand, clouds, etc. are more ephemeral.
 * Provide significant logistical difficulty to suppress.
-Crop circles exist in wide open fields.
+Crop circles occur in open fields.
 Local reporters, farmers, bystanders, etc. can easily proliferate pictures.
 * Are a relatively recent occurrence as of ~1978: https://allthatsinteresting.com/crop-circles.

 An authentic crop circle is one beyond reasonable human capability with due research.
 Read this analysis: http://www.cropcircleconnector.com/2017/cherhill/comments.html.
 Into hard science/physics?
 Read further about Sw J1644+57 here: https://en.wikipedia.org/wiki/GRB_110328A.
 What are the odds?
 What about the timeframe?
 Next, watch this video: https://www.youtube.com/watch?v=CGO5aNx2hos.
 Is he deceiving you?